 Contact the Control Room in Wokingham as they may have useful data (although this will be predictive rather than actual).

-For the NGESO IT team to create a layout of the content of the CBA against the requirements of the modification and an outline of costs from changes on industry parties.
+For the ESO IT team to create a layout of the content of the CBA against the requirements of the modification and an outline of costs from changes on industry parties.
 This might encourage parties that could provide data to do so.

 The Workgroup needs to decide how to better address effects on Generators.